What is Sport and

 Students who are interested in

-applying to the Sport or Exercise Psychology program in the department of
+applying to the Sport Psychology program in the department of

 Kinesiology and Physical Education at McGill University will find information